By Mark Nichol

 Audi’s smallest EV is priced on par with the Polestar, has similar range and performance and is a ‘coupe’ of sorts.

-Built on the same chassis as the Polestar but with a very different feel.
+The XC40 Recharge is built on the same chassis as the Polestar but with a very different feel.
 Less fun, but more comfy and versatile.

 The Vanarama Verdict: 8/10